davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 With essentially no changes, it's then possible to deploy the application on the web (e.g. with [Heroku](http://heroku.com/)).
 Note that quite some elements are still missing to consider it a full-blown production application: secure authentication (which can be enabled via FastAPI), ability to handle concurrent requests under heavy load, dealing reliably with multiple image formats and sizes, monitoring, logging,... some of which could be dealt with in another post!

-Still, it's impressive how not-so-basic data products can be created with so little Python code!
+Still, it's impressive how not-so-basic ML applications can be created with so little Python code!